alan-turing-institute/tapas/docs/source/modelling-threats.rst

 In synthetic data, this is impossible: records in the synthetic data are *not* linked 1-1 with real records.
 Attack models must thus detect different forms of leakages in the data.

-``PrivE`` implements two standard threat models, which have been applied to most types of data releases (e.g. aggregate statistics, machine learning models, synthetic data).
+``TAPAS`` implements two standard threat models, which have been applied to most types of data releases (e.g. aggregate statistics, machine learning models, synthetic data).

 .. list-table::
     :widths: 15 20 65